ngeiswei/ardour/gtk2_ardour/tracker/README.md

 ## TODO

+- [ ] Add Chord Mode button.
+In Chord Mode any note entered while there's still a pending off note get entered at the same time.
 - [ ] Fix automation of different processors
 - [ ] Deal with `***` in a proper manner (using the  "Overwrite *" button)
 - [ ] Final off note management fixes (look for NEXT)